Idealist logoidealist

 • Request weekly or biweekly check-ins if possible.
 For example, after a meeting with your boss, you could say, “Getting your insight was so helpful.
 I think regular check-ins like this would be really beneficial to my work.”

 Being proactive and speaking up is also important when you notice that your workload has changed.
-Perhaps your responsibilities have shifted or you feel that you’re ready for more challenging work.
-It’s better to bring these issues up before a review.
+Perhaps your responsibilities have shifted or you feel that you’re ready for more challenging work—it’s better to bring these issues up before a review.
 This way, your supervisor is aware of the work you’re doing and what your goals are.

 It’s very important to prepare for your review; don’t simply assume that your hard work is being noticed.